guptahardik/teradesi-bankapi/README.md

-#Go Application with Docker Compose
+Go Application with Docker Compose
 This is a Go application that simulates a simple banking system with features like creating an account, depositing funds, withdrawing funds, and checking account details.
 It exposes a RESTful API for communication.

-##Prerequisites
+Prerequisites
 Docker: Ensure that Docker is installed on your system.

-###1.
-Getting Started
+1. Getting Started
 Clone the repository:
 git clone <repository_url>

-###2.
-Navigate to the project directory:
+2. Navigate to the project directory:

 Use code with caution.
-Learn more content_copy cd go-banking-app
+Learn more content_copy

-###3.
-Build the Docker image and run the application using Docker Compose:
+3. Build the Docker image and run the application using Docker Compose:

 Use code with caution.
 Learn more content_copy